Instance-Conditioned Adaptation for Large-scale Generalization of Neural Routing Solver: Related Work

-\paragraph{Non-conditioned NCO} Most NCO methods are trained on a fixed scale (e.g., 100 nodes).
-These models usually perform well on the instances with the scale they are trained on, but their performance could drop dramatically on instances with different scales~\citep{kwon2020pomo,xin2020stepwise,xin2021multidecoder}.
+Most neural routing solvers are trained on a fixed scale (e.g., 100 nodes).
+They usually perform well on instances with the scale trained on, but their performance could drop dramatically on instances with different scales~\cite{kool2019attention,kwon2020pomo}.
 To mitigate the poor generalization performance, an extra search procedure is usually required to find a better solution.
-Some widely used search methods include beam search~\citep{joshi2019efficient,choo2022sgbs}, Monte Carlo tree search (MCTS)~\citep{xing2020graph_mcts,fu2021attgcn_mcts,qiu2022dimes,sun2023difusco}, and active search~\citep{bello2016neural,hottung2021eas}.
-However, these procedures are very time-consuming, could still perform poorly on instances with quite different scales, and might require expert-designed strategies on a specific problem (e.g., MCTS for TSP).
-Recently, some two-stage approaches, such as divide-and-conquer~\citep{kim2021_lcp,hou2022tam} and local reconstruction~\citep{li2021_L2D,pan2023htsp,cheng2023select,ye2023glop}, have been proposed.
-Although these methods have a better generalization ability, they usually require expert-designed solvers and ignore the dependency between the two stages, which makes model design difficult, especially for non-expert users.
+Some widely used search methods include beam search~\cite{joshi2019efficient,choo2022sgbs}, Monte Carlo tree search (MCTS)~\cite{fu2021attgcn_mcts,qiu2022dimes,sun2023difusco}, and active search~\cite{bello2016neural,hottung2021eas}.
+However, these procedures are very time-consuming, can still perform poorly on instances with significantly different scales, and may require expert-designed strategies for specific problems (e.g., MCTS for TSP).
+Recently, some methods simplify large-scale VRPs through decomposition policies~\cite{li2021_L2D,pan2023htsp,cheng2023select,ye2023glop,zheng2024udc,li2025drhg,zhou2025dualopt}.
+Although these methods possess good generalization abilities, they typically rely on well-designed divide-and-conquer policies and overlook the dependency between stages, which makes model design challenging and heavily dependent on expert knowledge.
+In contrast, our constructive solver relies minimally on domain knowledge.